 \section{Abstract}

-The Graph Exploration problem asks a searcher to explore an unknown environment.
-The environment is modeled as a graph, where the searcher needs to visit each vertex beginning at some vertex $s$.
-Furthermore, Treasure Hunt problems are a variation of Graph Exploration, in which the searcher needs to find a hidden treasure, which is located at some vertex $t$.
+Graph Exploration problems ask a searcher to explore an unknown environment.
+The environment is modeled as a graph, where the searcher needs to visit each vertex beginning at some vertex.
+Treasure Hunt problems are a variation of Graph Exploration, in which the searcher needs to find a hidden treasure, which is located at a designated vertex.

-In these online problems, any online algorithm performs poorly because it has too little knowledge about the instance to react adequately to the requests of the adversary.
+Usually these problems are modeled as online problems, and any online algorithm performs poorly because it has too little knowledge about the instance to react adequately to the requests of the adversary.
 Thus, the impact of a priori knowledge is of interest.
-In graph problems, one form of a priori knowledge is a map of the graph.
-We survey the graph exploration and treasure hunt problem with an unlabeled map, which is an isomorphic copy of the graph, that is provided to the searcher.
-We formulate decision variants of both problems by interpreting the online problems as a game between the online algorithm (the searcher) and the adversary.
+One form of a priori knowledge is an unlabeled map, which is an isomorphic copy of the graph.
+We analyze Graph Exploration and Treasure Hunt problems with an unlabeled map that is provided to the searcher.
+For this, we formulate decision variants of both problems by interpreting the online problems as a game between the online algorithm (the searcher) and the adversary.
 The map, however, is not controllable by the adversary.
-The question is, whether the searcher is able to explore the graph fully or find the treasure for all possible decisions of the adversary.
+The question is whether the searcher is able to explore the graph completely or find the treasure for all possible decisions of the adversary.

-We prove the \PSPACE-completeness of these games, whereby we analyze the variations which ask for the mere existence of a tour through the graph or path to the treasure and the variations that include costs.
-Additionally, we analyze the complexity of related problems that relax the path constraint, allowing multiple visits of vertices or edges, or have additional constraints, like requiring to visit specific edges.